k0sproject/k0smotron/docs/capi-examples.md

 # Cluster API - Examples

-On these pages you'll find set of examples how to use k0smotron as a Cluster API provider for various cloud providers.
+This section presents a collection of examples showcasing the use of k0smotron as a Cluster API provider across various cloud platforms.

 # Prerequisites

-All the examples assume following prerequisites.
+The examples herein require the following prerequisites:

 ## Management cluster

-You need to have an existing cluster you'll use as the [management cluster](https://cluster-api.sigs.k8s.io/reference/glossary.html#management-cluster).
-Naturally we expect you point your `kubectl` or any other client tooling you use to use that cluster.
+You must have an existing [management cluster](https://cluster-api.sigs.k8s.io/reference/glossary.html#management-cluster) for these examples.
+Ensure that `kubectl` or any other client tooling you use is configured to interact with this cluster.

-If you do not yet have a management cluster in your hands remember that you can create one using [k0s](https://docs.k0sproject.io/stable/install/) super easily.
+If you don't have a management cluster yet, you can effortlessly create one using [k0s](https://docs.k0sproject.io/stable/install/).

 ## k0smotron

-To install k0smotron on the management cluster follow the installation [guide](install.md).
+Install k0smotron on your management cluster by following this installation [guide](install.md).

 ## clusterctl

-You need to have `clusterctl` [installed](https://cluster-api.sigs.k8s.io/user/quick-start.html#install-clusterctl).
+Lastly, you'll need `clusterctl` [installed](https://cluster-api.sigs.k8s.io/user/quick-start.html#install-clusterctl) on your local machine.

+Proceed with these examples once you've fulfilled these prerequisites.
+Each example demonstrates how k0smotron can serve as an efficient Cluster API provider in different environments.